TnPDevHrishabh/KIITTnPWebProduct/README.md

 # KIITTnPWebProduct
-This branch consists of the frontend code for the web portal.
+This branch consists of the database design for the project.